 Science Rationale Summary

-The GDC (Geospace Dynamics Coupler) mission is the first mission capable of sustained, multipoint measurements of the key state variables that define the behavior and response of the coupled thermosphere/ionosphere system to magnetospheric drivers over local and global scales.
+The GDC (Geospace Dynamics Coupling) mission is the first mission capable of sustained, multipoint measurements of the key state variables that define the behavior and response of the coupled thermosphere/ionosphere system to magnetospheric drivers over local and global scales.

 The GDC mission reflects a recent revolution in our understanding of the role of the I/T system in the coupled Sun-Earth system of systems.
 The upper atmosphere and ionosphere, once thought to be passive recipients of these energy inputs, are now known to play a major role (through their tightly coupled interactions) in regulating the response of the entire geospace system to these disturbances.
 For example, energy inputs to the ionosphere result ultimately in mass outflows to the magnetosphere that determine the severity of the resulting magnetic storm.
 Changes in neutral atmospheric density or composition as a result of heating are reflected in changes in ionospheric conductance that modify the electrodynamic interaction with the magnetosphere and thus the heat sources to the neutral upper atmosphere.
 Clues to these interactions have come from single spacecraft observations and from global imaging of a subset of the key parameters but until the flight of GDC there will have been no complete simultaneous characterization of the most important interacting elements - a requirement for identifying couplings and feedbacks between them.
 In addition, recent research hints at the fundamental importance of latitudinal, longitudinal and hemispheric structures and asymmetries in the dynamic nature of these coupling processes - features that require global observations.